Subject: Graphics Cards | June 7, 2013 - 02:33 PM | Ryan Shrout

 5pm PT / 8pm ET - April 2nd

 Warning: this one will DEFINITELY have mature language and content!!

-The stream will be sponsored by AMD and its Never Settle game bundles which we previously told you about.
-Depending on the AMD Radeon HD 7000 series GPU that you buy this holiday season you could get as much as $170 in gaming content including:
+The stream will be sponsored by AMD and its Never Settle Reloaded game bundles which we previously told you about.
+Depending on the AMD Radeon HD 7000 series GPU that you buy, you could get some amazing free games including:

 - FREE Sleeping Dogs

 AMD's Robert Hallock (@Thracks on twitter) will be joining us via Skype to talk about the game's technology, performance considerations as well as helping me with some co-op gaming!

 Of course, just to sweeten the deal a bit we have some prizes lined up for those of you that participate in our Bioshock Infinite Game Stream:

 - 1 x Gigabyte Radeon HD 7870 OC 2GB card